Nikolayy1/ccl4_game/README.md

   The goblin runs forward automatically, and the player can switch between left, center, and right lanes to dodge hazards or collect items.

 - **Shiny Bit (Coin) System**
-  Collectible coins that increase score.
-Every 250 coins triggers the Robber NPC event.
+  Collectible coins that increase score & extend a bit of your game time.
+Every 250 coins triggers the RobberNPC event.

 - **Magic Mushroom Potions**
-  Pickups that grant a temporary speed boost.
-Every 5 potions spawn a Scavenger NPC.
+  Pickups that grant a speed boost.
+Yet, every 5 potions spawn a ScavengerNPC.

 - **Custom NPCs**
-  - **Robber Goblin**: Immobilizes player and steals 25% of current score
+  - **Robber Goblin**: Immobilizes player and steals 25% of current score, also applies a basic speed penalty
-  - **Masked Scavenger**: Breathes vomit fire on a lane, applying stackable speed debuff
+  - **Masked Scavenger**: Breathes vomit fire on a lane, applying a stackable speed penalty

-- **Procedural Chunk System**
+- **Procedural Terrain System**
   Endless generation of terrain chunks, each with randomized obstacles, coins, and traps

+  - **Checkpoint System**
+  Special chunks appear every eight segments.
+When crossed, they add bonus time to the player's remaining game time and reduce the flying obstacle spawn interval, subtly increasing difficulty as the run progresses.

+- **Flying Obstacle System**
+  Random junk objects like barrels, tires, and toilets are spawned midair and slide horizontally across the screen.
+These obstacles are activated during chunk generation and move under diagonal gravity or custom physics, forcing players to react quickly or switch lanes   to avoid impact.

 - **Wwise Spatial Audio**
   Positional sound for coins, traps, NPCs, and background music, fully integrated using Wwise

-- **Traps & Hazards**
+- **Road Traps & Hazards**
-  Bear traps, obstacles, and vomit fire zones slow or affect the player
+  Bear traps, rusty tire trip hazards, and vomit fire zones slow the player, adding additional difficulty.

 - **Custom 3D Models & Animations**
   Original character, enemies, and props like barrels, traps, and coins — all modeled and rigged in Blender